Fendross/ExpenseTrackerCLI/README.md

 - description -> string, description of statement

 ### `delete`
-Delete from the appropriate data structures the cashflow statement specified.
+Delete from the appropriate data structures the cash flow statement specified.

 In order:
 1. Mandatory parameters:
-- id -> integer, unique identifier of the cashflow statement
+- id -> integer, unique identifier of the cash flow statement

 ### `view`
-Lists all cashflow statements that have been added since the launch of the program.
+Lists all cash flow statements that have been added since the launch of the program.

+### `report`
+Prints a minimal cash flow report, showing the balance and its currency.

 ### `help`
 Prints a mini guide on how to use the CLI.